Braasileiro/PDRPC/README.md

 Displays information such as song name, author and current song performers.

-Only official game songs are supported.
-Custom songs will not display information as the mod refers to a static database that comes with it.

-If the mod replaces an official song (same id), the mod will still display the official song data.

 By default, information is being displayed in English.
 In the future I plan to add a way to configure the locale (English or Japanese) and display the current difficulty of the song.

 # Installation